 Safety and Security

 Many national governments provide a regularly updated advice service on safety issues involved with international travel.
 We recommend that you check your government’s advice for their latest travel information before departure.
 We strongly recommend the use of a neck wallet or money belt while travelling, for the safe keeping of your passport, air tickets, travellers’ cheques, cash and other valuable items.
 Leave your valuable jewellery at home – you won’t need it while travelling.
 Many of the hotels we use have safety deposit boxes, which is the most secure way of storing your valuables.
 A lock is recommended for securing your luggage.
-When travelling your G Adventures representative has the authority to amend or cancel any part of the trip itinerary if it is deemed necessary due to safety concerns.
-Your G Adventures representative will accompany you on all included activities.
 During your trip you will have some free time to pursue your own interests, relax and take it easy or explore at your leisure.
-We offer no representations about the safety of the activity or the standard of the operators running them.
 Please use your own good judgment when selecting an activity in your free time.
 Although the cities visited on tour are generally safe during the day, there can be risks to wandering throughout any major city at night.
-It is our recommendation to stay in small groups and to take taxis to and from restaurants, or during night time excursions.

 Trip Specific Safety